2017 Equifax data breach: Disclosure and short-term responses

-On September 7, 2017, Equifax disclosed the breach and its scope: affecting over 140 million Americans.
-VentureBeat called the exposure of data on 140+ million customers "one of the biggest data breaches in history."
+On September 7, 2017, Equifax disclosed the breach and its scope, which affected over 140 million Americans.
+VentureBeat called the exposure of data on more than 140 million customers "one of the biggest data breaches in history."
 Equifax shares dropped 13% in early trading the day after the breach was made public.
 Numerous media outlets advised consumers to request a credit freeze to reduce the impact of the breach.

 On September 10, 2017, three days after Equifax revealed the breach, Congressman Barry Loudermilk (R-GA), who had been given two thousand dollars in campaign funding from Equifax, introduced a bill to the U.S. House of Representatives that would reduce consumer protections in relation to the nation's credit bureaus, including capping potential damages in a class action suit to $500,000 regardless of class size or amount of loss.
 The bill would also eliminate all punitive damages.
 Following criticism by consumer advocates, Loudermilk agreed to delay consideration of the bill "pending a full and complete investigation into the Equifax breach".

 On September 15, Equifax released a statement announcing the immediate departures and replacements of its chief information officer and chief security officer.
 The statement included bullet-point details of the intrusion, its potential consequences for consumers, and the company's response.
 The company said it had hired cybersecurity firm Mandiant on August 2 to investigate the intrusion internally.
 The statement did not specify when U.S. government authorities were notified of the breach, although it did assert "the company continues to work closely with the FBI in its investigation".

-On September 26 Equifax announced the retirement of CEO Richard Smith, 57, who agreed to remain as an unpaid advisor to assist in the transition to a new CEO.
+On September 26, Equifax announced the retirement of CEO Richard Smith, 57, who agreed to remain as an unpaid advisor to assist in the transition to a new CEO.

 On September 28, new Equifax CEO Paulino do Rego Barros Jr. responded to criticism of Equifax by promising that the company would, from early 2018, allow "all consumers the option of controlling access to their personal credit data", and that this service would be "offered free, for life".

 On October 26, Equifax appointed technology executive Scott A. McGregor to its board of directors.
 In announcing the change, the board's chairman noted McGregor's "extensive data security, cybersecurity, information technology and risk management experience".
 The Wall Street Journal reported that he joined the board's technology committee, which has duties that include oversight of cybersecurity.